Heralding entangled optical photons from a microwave quantum processor: Two-mode squeezing of an open optomechanical system

 to order $\sqrt{\Gamma_{\mathrm{OM}}\tau}$, regardless of whether $\alpha$ is close to unity or much smaller than unity.
 If $\alpha \gg 1$ (i.e., $\gamma \gg \Gamma_{\mathrm{OM}}$), then we no longer have something that resembles two-mode squeezing because the phonons in the mechanical mode escape faster than we can produce them.

 In the above, we neglected thermal noise in the mechanics.
 Such noise would increase the mechanical dephasing rate and increase the required optomechanical cooperativity and scattering rate proportionally to the mechanical noise occupancy.
 Like many other quantum optomechanical protocols, we require the quantum cooperativity to exceed unity~\cite{aspelmeyer_cavity_2014,meenehan_pulsed_2015, maccabe_nano-acoustic_2020,hofer_quantum_2011}.
-As described in the main text, this requirement limits the repetition rate of today's piezo-optomechanical transducers.
+This requirement limits the repetition rate of today's piezo-optomechanical transducers.

-\section{Simulation of Bell-State Preparation}
+\section{Simulation of Bell-state preparation}

 We simulate the evolution of the state of the piezo-optomechanical transducer during microwave-optical entangled-state preparation using a Lindblad master equation \cite{gardiner_input_1985}.
 The superconducting qubit is treated as an anharmonic oscillator rather than a two-level system when we tune its frequency in and out of resonance with the mechanics.
-We can exploit the fact that $\kappa \gg G(t)$ at all times to approximate the optical response as instantaneous.
-After adiabatically eliminating the optical mode, the master equation takes the form
+To capture downconverted optical photons leaving the optical cavity inside the transducer, we use the formalism of Ref.~\cite{kiilerich_input-output_2019}, in which a virtual cavity interacts with the optical cavity.
+By choosing an appropriate coupling parameter $g_v(t)$ between the optical cavity and the virtual cavity, photons from the optical cavity will be absorbed by the virtual cavity and not leak back into the optical cavity~\cite{kiilerich_input-output_2019}.
+The virtual cavity acts as the output mode from the transducer with which the mechanical mode is entangled.
+The mode structure and the coupling between the modes are shown in \figref{fig:sim_modes}.

+As a consequence of the fast response of the optical cavity compared to the optomechanical squeezing interaction ($\kappa \gg G(t)$), the output wave packet from the optical mode is well approximated by the shape of the pump pulse.
+To absorb the output from the optical cavity, the complex coupling between the virtual cavity and the optical cavity is